 Ground Works will be welcoming a host of national and international artists, writers and poets whose inspiration and concern is for our landscape and environment.
 The series of exhibitions and events aim to observe and view our collective response to our changing landscapes, how we react to our exterior spaces and the impact of change to our environment.
 Through engagement with various art media, practises and approaches, we wish to encourage discussion and observation between artists and the public.

-The walk itself has attracted artist/contributors from Europe, America and Australia and is the basis of the Landlinks exhibition.
-You will soon be able to read more about the walk and the background ethos that underpins it.
+Our planned Landlinks, synchronised walk event went ahead on Sunday 22nd March 2020.
+The walk itself attracted artist/contributors from Europe, America and Australia and is the basis of the Landlinks exhibition.
+There are further details about the walk and the background ethos that underpins it on our Landlinks pages.

-Shortly after the walk, we intend to add gallery pages to our website that will enable viewers to explore a digital exhibition of the work produced.
+Following the obvious uncertainty about the future of the project, we’ve now started to add gallery pages to our website that will enable viewers to explore a digital exhibition of some of the work produced.